Happiest Season: 7 Similar Movies You Must Watch Next

 5. The Way He Looks (2014)

 This Brazilian film was selected as an entry for the Best Foreign Language Film at the 87th Academy Awards.
 ‘The Way He Looks’ is a coming-of-age drama that revolves around Leo and Gabriel as they realize the truth about their sexuality and learn to be comfortable in their skin.
 The film also explores Leo’s complicated relationship with his family like Harper, albeit for different reasons.
 Directed by Daniel Ribeiro, the film released to critical acclaim.
-It has been praised for the performances as well as the sensitivity and innocence with which it deals teenage sexuality.
+It has been praised for its performances as well as the sensitivity and innocence with which it deals with teenage sexuality.

 4. The Feels (2017)